THE LATEST INFORMATION ON CURRENT AND ONGOING INCIDENTS

 WHAT WE ARE DOING ABOUT IT:

-Our service provider is investigating the issue but there is nothing we can do at present to prevent this happening, as it is out of our control., and we await further advice.
+Our service provider has investigated the issue and confirmed it does not involve hacking, but there is unfortunately nothing we can do to prevent this happening, as it is out of our control.
+We will provide updates should any further information become available.

 We have reported the matter to Action Fraud, the National Fraud & Cyber Crime Reporting Centre, and will be providing them with updated information in order for them to pursue the offending party or parties.